bakpakin/Fennel/setup.md

 able to use it to install Fennel.
 See [the wiki](https://wiki.fennel-lang.org/Packaging) for a list of packaging systems which offer Fennel.
-Packaged versions of Fennel may lag behind the official releases and often only support one version at a time, but they tend to be the most convenient.
+Packaged versions of Fennel may lag behind the official releases and may only support one version at a time, but they tend to be the most convenient and support automatic updates.
 For instance, if you use Fedora, it should be as easy as running `sudo dnf install fennel`.

 ### Downloading the fennel script